AzureIoTGBB/azure-iot-edge-hol/module2/README.md

 3. To represent our device in IoT Hub, we need to create an IoT Device
     * in the Azure portal, for your IoT Hub, click on "IoT Devices" in the left-nav  (note, this is different than the "IoT Edge Devices" we used previously)
     * click on "+Add Device" to add a new device.
 Give the device a name and click "create"
+    * once the device is created, you will see it appear in the list of devices.
+Click on the device you just created to get to the details screen.
-    * capture (in notepad) the Connection String - Primary Key for your IoT device, we will need it in a moment
+    * capture (in notepad) the Connection String - Primary Key for your IoT device, we will need it in a moment.
+This is known later as the "IoT Device Connection String"
+    * __**finally, note the device is created in an initial state of 'Disabled'.
+Click on the "Enable" button to enable it.**__

 4. We need to fill in a couple of pieces of information into our python script.